Friday, June 24, 2011

 We went to Waco yesterday to visit Baylor University.

 We visited the financial aid office, and the transfer counselor's office, walked the campus, and located housing.
-Then we went home and got busy with med forms, housing preferences, loan counseling, job applications, meal plans...
+Then we went home and got busy with med forms, housing preferences, loan counseling, job applications, and meal plans.

 What a beautiful campus!